trydydd/slimemoldgrappling/content/blog/outcome_v_process_goals.md

 ---
 alwaysopen: false
-title: Welcome To The Club!
+title: Outcome Vs Process Goals
 weight: 0
-hidden: true
+hidden: false
 ---
 Consider this a taster of the content you can expect from us.
 We will be focusing on training tips, mindset, and the constraints-led approach.
 If you want something different then let us know about it!